mas-bandwidth/netcode/STANDARD.md

     }
     [client to server key] (32 bytes)
     [server to client key] (32 bytes)
     [user data] (256 bytes) // user defined data specific to this protocol id
     <zero pad to 1024 bytes>

 The connect token private data is written to a buffer that is 1024 bytes large.

 The worst case size is 8 + 4 + 32*(1+8*2+2) + 32 + 32 + 256 = 940 bytes.
 The rest is zero padded.

-Encryption of the connect token private data is performed using libsodium AEAD primitive: *crypto_aead_chacha20poly1305_encrypt* using the following binary data as the associated data:
+Encryption of the connect token private data is performed using libsodium AEAD primitive *crypto_aead_chacha20poly1305_encrypt* using the following binary data as the associated data:

     [version info] (13 bytes)       // "NETCODE 1.00" ASCII with null terminator.
     [protocol id] (uint64)          // 64 bit value unique to this particular game/application